siddharth1701/dentex.github.io/source/apps/youtubedownloader/index.markdown

 - Press an item to download the video locally (on the device) or to send the download via SSH to a remote PC.
 Destination machine requirements: Bash and Wget.
 Other SSH info available;
 - Long-press an item and choose between copy to clipboard or share link as text.
 Note: such a link (differently from when you send it via SSH) can be only used from the same device where it has been created OR from the same LAN, if you share it to another PC.
 - Use the Dashboard to interact with downloaded video (audio extraction/conversion/mux and file management).
+- On Lolipop or above, you can copy/move/rename/delete files on external sdcard.

 ##FEATURES
 - Search for YouTube videos within the app